chihaoyo/a-new-way/text-rev-01-pi.md

-This project is creating new system of organizing people and information, in order to facilitate collaboration in a very large scale, code-named **PI**.
+This project is creating new system of organizing people and information, as a mean to facilitate collaboration in a very large scale, code-named **PI**.

 Contrasting from various traditional modes of collaboration, **PI** is a platform and process rethought to bring people together without hierarchy, empower them with well-architected information, and facilitate democratic discourse and decision-making.
 It is conceived with enthusiasm to raise awareness about our responsibility as citizen of communities, strengthen or create such community, and push the evolution of our society forward.